ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-- An issue that caused the value of enum members defined with quoted identifiers to include the quote has been fixed.
+- Fixed an issue that caused the value of enum members defined with quoted identifiers to include the quote

 ```ballerina
 import ballerina/io;